Museu Frederic Marès, Barcelona

-The Museu Frederic Marès holds a large collection of Spanish sculpture, with a special focus on polychrome works and religious sculptural works.
-The sculpture exhibition is divided into six chronological sections dedicated to ancient, Romanesque, Gothic, Renaissance, Baroque, and nineteenth century works.
+The Museu Frederic Marès holds a large collection of Spanish sculptures, with a special focus on polychrome works and religious sculptural works.
+The sculpture exhibition is divided into six chronological sections dedicated to ancient, Romanesque, Gothic, Renaissance, Baroque, and nineteenth-century works.

 The museum also features smaller collections of decorative arts, paintings, textiles, photographs, graphic designs, and coins; as well as a reconstruction of the personal study of Marès.

-Special events at the Museu Marès include temporary exhibitions, guided tours, concerts, educational activities, conferences, and lectures.
+The program of activities of the Museu Marès includes temporary exhibitions, guided tours, concerts, educational activities, conferences, and lectures.

-The museum’s building also accommodate a cafe, and a library / documentation center.
+The museum’s building also houses a cafe and a library/documentation center.